-“Never stop testing, and your advertising will never stop improving,” said David Ogilvy, known as “The Father of Advertising” the “Original Mad Man”.
+“Never stop testing, and your advertising will never stop improving,” said David Ogilvy, known as “The Father of Advertising” and the “Original Mad Man”.

 Even our best-performing publishing partners—who publish on multiple platforms, run several premium membership websites, and have helped define our pricing best practices—will see a drop in paid subscriptions or memberships when they stop testing.
-I told this to a premium content partner who went from having some of the highest conversion rates of our partners to having our worst performing rates, and we believed the culprit was a lack of subscription and membership offer testing with new offers, like a low-priced intro offer.
+We told this to a premium content partner who went from having some of the highest conversion rates of our partners to having our worst performing rates, and we believed the culprit was a lack of subscription and membership offer testing with new offers, like a low-priced intro offer.

 As Ogilvy made known, when you stop testing offers and creative, they fatigue.
 It’s that simple.

 In response, we launched a high-frequency Six Sigma email program focused on selling more premium memberships.
 We increased the number of promotional spotlights from the standard 2-3X per week to 5X per week and introduced editorially-driven creative to alternate between offer-driven creative.
 We saw a 70% increase in their NOPX (new orders per 10K email subscribers) from this program.

 Download a FREE copy of Best Email Subject Lines for Selling Premium Subscriptions and Memberships and discover an extensive list of email subject line frameworks that are consistently proven to sell and boost revenue for publishers.